Original Research ARTICLE

 Table 2.
 Rasch calibrated FTDS item's error bands, item difficulty, infti/outfit statitistics, item content validity index and items selected for the FTDS Short-Form.

 The remaining error bands (2, 3, 8, 9), had atleast one item that had a content validity index of one.
 As shown in Table 2, initially 11 items (i.e., item #13, 21, 29, 31, 32, 37, 38, 48, 49, 51, 52) with an item content validity index of 1 were selected through the content validity approach.
 This resulted in an item bank of 24 items, with 13 items selected from the quantitative phase and 11 items from the qualitative phase.
 However, to ensure equal representation of all item difficulty levels, and to decrease the number of items, the team opted to instead select two items from each error band (2, 3, 8, 9) with a content validity index of one.
 Given the variety of driving challenges on the spectrum of difficulty, items from different difficulty levels must be adequately represented.
 Where an error band had more than two items—with an item content validity index of one—only two items were selected by the team.
 The selection of these items by the team was informed by the theoretical postulates of the conceptual models used for the initial development of the FTDS, i.e., the Precede-Proceed Model of Health Promotion (35), Haddon's matrix (36) and Michon's Model of Driving Behavior (37).
-The final FTDS-SF constituted 21 items, with those bolded in Table 2.
+The final FTDS-SF constituted 21 items, with those shaded in gray in Table 2.
 The scale content validity index for the final 21 items was 1.00.

 For the ROC curve, we used the recalibrated persons measures based on the 21-item FTDS-SF.
 Older driver logit scores for the 21-item FTDS-SF ranged from 3.52 to 6.73 with an average SE of 0.76 logits.
 The ROC curve depicting the performance of the FTDS-SF to predict pass or fail outcomes of the on-road assessment is presented in Figure 2.
 The AUC = 0.72 (p < 0.05), CI 95% [0.62–0.82], indicating acceptable accuracy (38).
 The highest J index value was 0.36 at the associated cut-point of 3.00 logits.
 At this cut-point the sensitivity was 0.71 and specificity was 0.65, resulting in 68 (of 200) misclassifications.
 The PPV = 0.27 and the NPV = 0.92.
 Using the 3.00 logit cut-point, the thresholds for separating at-risk drivers from routine drivers was ≤ 1.52 logits, and to separate routine drivers from accomplished drivers, the logit score was ≤ 4.48.